kaihendry/dabase.com/content/blog/kids-authenticate-to-microsoft.md

 <img src="https://s.natalian.org/2021-09-18/psn.jpeg" alt="PSN age restrictions">

 Despite running my own Bedrock server `docker run -d -it --name bds-survival -e EULA=TRUE -e GAMEMODE=survival -p 19132:19132/udp itzg/minecraft-bedrock-server`, each Minecraft "bedrock" client now **needs to sign into a Microsoft account** in order to play.

-{{< tweet 1438797861836132354 >}}
+{{< tweet user="kaihendry" id="1438797861836132354" >}}

 You can't share a Microsoft account, you'll get a "Cannot join world.
 The account you are signed in to is currently playing in this world on a different